raweee/node-red-contrib-whatsapp-link/README.md

 2. whatsappLink node will initilize, connect with whatsapp and generate a <b>QR code below the Admin Node </b> (in terminal also).
 3. Scan the QR code with your Whatsapp Mobile App (Go to settings > Linked device > Scan & Connect).
 4. Done - Whatsapp Connected.
+5. Send "`!nodered`" to get a reply from Node-Red  in Chats/Groups.

  *It will create a Whatsapp Web instance in your machine and store your session locally in Node-RED.
-All session is store in `.wwebjs_auth` folder*
+All data are store in users  `<user>/.node-red/Whatsapp-Link` folder.
+Near you Node-Red's settings.js file.*

 ## Nodes
 1. **Whatsapp Admin** : Node used for  first time users to connect with whatsapp and other admin related tasks. </br>
 Admin Node generate QR Code just below the node for easy connection with whatsapp.